The Army Emergency Relief program is a benefit association devoted to giving financial help to Soldiers and their families.

 or possibly a theft of money

 Again, it is a case-by-case basis.
-But, if you had a loss of money you can apply for AER relief.
+But, if you had a loss of money you can apply for financial assistance from the AER.

 What are your thoughts?
 Have you ever been helped by the Army Emergency Relief program?
 If so, leave a comment below to share your story.
+I look forward to hearing from you.
 Thank you.